andrewnk/turtle-explorer/README.md

 Want to contribute?
 Great, feel free to reach out or submit a PR!

 TODO:
- - Add the ability for a user to generate miner config files for each pool using their wallet
+ - Add more miner software config templates for mining config generation
  - Add the ability to compare pool and node data in a chart
  - Add daemon
  - Add daemon db